North American International Auto Show: History

 Record attendance was in 2003, with 838,066 attendees.
 In 2009, attendance was 650,517.
 In 2016, there were 815,575 in ticketed attendance, after reaching 803,451 in 2015.
+In 2004 and 2005, the charity preview attracted 17,500 people at $400 a ticket and raised $7 million in total.
+Over 800,000 attended during the days the show was open to the general public in 2018; it is estimated that the show generates a revenue of over $500 million to the local economy.

 Audi, BMW and Mercedes-Benz were not present at the 2019 edition, following recent absences of other luxury manufacturers like Porsche, Jaguar, Land Rover and Volvo.

 In 2018, plans were made to move the show from January to June beginning in 2020, in hopes of attracting more visitors and adding outdoor events, with plans for an "auto plaza" around Woodward and Jefferson avenues, in addition to the indoor exhibition at TCF Center.
 An outdoor festival known as "Motor Bella" was to precede the show, which would showcase European supercars.
-The 2020 edition was cancelled due to the COVID-19 pandemic, due to Michigan health orders and TCF Center being used as a field hospital by FEMA.
+The 2020 edition was cancelled due to the COVID-19 pandemic, during which TCF Center was used as a field hospital by FEMA.

 In 2020, plans were made to move the 2021 show from June to late September due to the continued pandemic.
 However, the 2021 edition was also canceled.
 The NAIAS organizers held Motor Bella at the M1 Concourse in Pontiac, Michigan as a partial replacement, which was an outdoor enthusiast event running from September 21–26.
 Executive director Rod Alberts stated that "we cannot ignore the major disruptions caused by the pandemic and the impact it has had on budgets.
 As such, we will be providing an amazing experience to the media, the auto industry and the public in a cost-effective way."

-The 2022 edition returned to downdown Detroit and was held in September.
-The format is scheduled to be unchanged for the 2023 edition.